-The RSA for cumulative transportation effects encompasses all of Los Angeles County; however, this analysis focuses on the roadway network within the southern Antelope Valley (specifically in the city of Palmdale), the northern San Fernando Valley (specifically in the city of Burbank), and the rural areas between these two regions.
+The RSA for cumulative transportation effects encompasses all of Los Angeles County and small portions of the Kern County (specifically San Joaquin Valley); however, this analysis focuses on the roadway network within the southern Antelope Valley (specifically in the city of Palmdale), the northern San Fernando Valley (specifically in the city of Burbank), and the rural areas between these two regions.
 Past projects in this RSA converted undeveloped and agricultural land to urban uses, boosting residential and employment populations and increasing demand for expanded transportation infrastructure.